 This figure is associated with a set of four figures depicting soldiers from the Post Office Rifles advancing into no-mans-land.
 The Sergeant depicted within the four represents Sergeant Alfred Knight who went on that day won the Victoria Cross for capturing a machine gun under heavy fire after the platoon lost all of their officers.
 The codes for the other four figures are TW32040, 41 and 41.
 However, this figure is equally suited to being displayed on its own and without alteration would accurately depict most regiments in the British or Empire army.

-The figure is cast in grey resin and is sculpted by Nino Pizzichemi, images of the painted figure will follow shortly.
+The figure is cast in grey resin and is sculpted by Nino Pizzichemi, box art is by Ernesto Reyes.

 Have you considered joining the Tommy’s War Collectors Club?
 Members get a 20% discount, which is £3.20 off this figure alone.
 To qualify, purchase a collectors club membership here.
 The next time you log in you’ll see your discount is automatically applied.